When building wealth and getting wealthy, our money habits profoundly affect us. They control – sometimes unconsciously, how we operate every day.

 Habit #4: Know Where Your Money Is Going

-Another way to say this: Cashflow.
+Another way to say this: is Cashflow.

-Each month, money comes in and money goes out.
+Each month, money comes in, and money goes out.
 For the majority of us, money comes in through paychecks.
 It might also come from odd jobs we do for extra cash or by finding a crisp $20 on the street.

 We also spend money.
 Our rent or mortgage.
 Food.
 Restaurants.
 Cable television and our cell phone bill.
 Anything else we buy or spend money on during the month.

 A detailed understanding of your cash flow (money in vs. money out) means you know exactly what you're spending money on and, ideally, how much you must pay.

 This is one of the most basic money principles of all.

 Four tips to help you master this money habit:

 - Look at your bills instead of throwing them aside; make sure you understand every line item on your bill